Louisiana House of Representatives

 The House convenes at the State Capitol in Baton Rouge.

 Leadership

 The Speaker of the House presides over the House of Representatives.
 The speaker is customarily recommended by the governor (although this is not in House rules), then elected by the full House.
 In addition to presiding over the body, the speaker is also the chief leadership position, and controls the flow of legislation and committee assignments.
 The Louisiana House of Representatives also elects a speaker pro tempore to preside in the absence of the Speaker.

-The current speaker is Republican Clay Schexnayder, who was elected to that position in 2020.
-His deputy is the speaker pro tempore, currently Republican Tanner Magee who was also elected to the position in 2020.
+The current speaker is Republican Phillip DeVillier.
+His deputy is the speaker pro tempore, currently Republican Michael T. Johnson.
 The speaker pro tempore presides when the Speaker is not present.

 Composition

 The Louisiana House of Representatives comprises 105 representatives elected from across the state from single-member districts by registered voters in the district.
 Representatives must be electors, be at least eighteen years old, be domiciled in the district they represent at least one year, and have resided in the state two years.
 It is the judge of its members' qualifications and elections.
 All candidates for state representative in a district compete in a nonpartisan blanket primary; if no candidate earns 50+1 percent of the vote, the top two vote-getters advance into the general election.
 Elections occur every four years and representatives are limited to three four-year terms (12 years).
 If a seat is vacant, it will be filled in a special election.
 Its sessions occur along with the Louisiana State Senate, every year, for sixty legislative days in even-numbered years and forty-five legislative days in odd-numbered years in which only monetary bills can be considered.
 It is the lower legislative chamber of the Louisiana State Legislature; the upper house is the Louisiana State Senate.
 The Louisiana House has sole authority to impeach state officials and introduce appropriation bills.
 The Louisiana House of Representatives was established, along with its functions and authority, in Article III, Section 3 of the Louisiana Constitution.